 The FCA rules require additional quarterly reports for investors, in addition to half-yearly and annual reports.

-To whom can the LTAF be distributed?
+Who can the LTAF be distributed to?

 Does the LTAF have special tax treatment?

 Certain authorised funds are required to meet the genuine diversity of ownership (GDO) condition to access the beneficial tax treatment applicable to authorised funds.
 This is also the case for the LTAF, however, additional provisions have been included.

 Pursuant to these additional provisions, the LTAF will be treated as meeting the GDO condition where at least 70 per cent of the units or shares in the LTAF are held by one or more “relevant investors”, or by the manager of the fund in their capacity as manager.

 Broadly, “relevant investors” are defined as: